carpentries-incubator/fair-bio-practice/_episodes/14-data_management_planning.md

 Some institutions even ask their PhD students to prepare a DMP for their PhD project.

-You should think how you are going to manage your data (or outputs, in general) for each of your projects (or even individual assay types).
+You should think about how you are going to manage your data (or outputs, in general) for each of your projects (or even individual assay types).
 For individual project the main focus should be on:
 **what data will be produced, how will they be stored